 Almost every case that can be solved with a Market Study framework can be solved with a Profitability framework and vice versa.

-Generally speaking, Market Study questions will fall into 3 different categories:
+Generally speaking, Market Study framework questions will fall into 3 different categories:

 - Market Entry – Should the client enter into this particular market or not?
 Or, to put it another way, is it going to be profitable for your client to enter the market?